This page contains all the firmware release notes for the Ultimaker S5 and Ultimaker S3, including updates for the Ultimaker S5 Pro Bundle.

 - Air Manager filter tasks.
-User will now get a task informing them when it is time to replace the Air Manager filter
+Users will now get a task informing them when it is time to replace the Air Manager filter.

 - Fixed bug that could corrupt NFC tags.
 If a material NFC tag information gets corrupted during the writing of information to the NFC tag, this is repaired afterward.

 - Bug fix for printing via USB – When printing via USB the Pro Bundle will no longer ask for a configuration change if the correct material is loaded.

 - Fixed translation typo in print time left.
 Several languages had a typo displayed during the print time remaining screen, showcasing the wrong units.
 This has been corrected.

 - Filament handling improved during loading of filament.
 Filament handling has been improved, and the Pro Bundle will now correctly handle the end of filament if the filament is in the load to printhead state.
 Aborting during the load to print head state also works correctly.